nevertiree/MovieRecSys/README.md

     requests

 # Steps for get the feature of posters

-## step 1:
+## step 1: Prepare training data

-    download the posters to the machine:run the get_poster.py , download the posters to /posters/
-    input: python get_poster.py
+    1. Download movie posters to /data/posters/

+    `python get_poster.py`

 ## step 2:

-    use the feature_vgg16.py to extract the feature of poster with identical imdb_id,you should write code like this:
-    example : you want to get the imdb_id='1111' movie poster's feature
+    Use the feature_vgg16.py to extract the feature of poster with identical imdb_id,you should write code like this: example : you want to get the imdb_id='1111' movie poster's feature
     code example:
     import feature_vgg